-Like many people, I was first introduced to author Jostein Gaarder through his most famous book Sophie’s World.
+Like many people, I first discovered the author Jostein Gaarder through his most famous book Sophie’s World.
 I’ve since read a few of his books, most recently Maya and The Castle In The Pyrenees.
 Reading these two stories so close together made the similarities and shared foundations across his books incredibly visible, and gave me a new perspective of what an author might intend from their stories.

 First, an introduction.
-Jostein Gaarder is a Norwegian author of novels which focus on philosophical exploration and dialogue.
+Jostein Gaarder is a Norwegian author who writes novels which focus on philosophical exploration and dialogue.
 Most novels centre on a singular character (or a reconnecting pair) forced to reconcile their past and present, and to question their past decisions.

 Many plots revolve around written or emailed discussions between the protagonist and a confidante, often their soulmate.
 As the characters open up and talk about their singular or shared pasts, ambiguously-supernatural events spill into the present, and compel the characters to question their interpretations and worldviews.

 Gaarder’s books also feature motifs – playing cards, precognition, synchronicity, mysterious deaths and impossible coincidences – which appear like archetypal symbols and provide a shared reference pool for each story.
 I’ve read other authors who thread a personal form of repetition throughout their work.
-On a small scale, Chuck Palahniuk novels have chorus phrases which repeat at key moments; on a larger scale, Douglas Coupland’s later novels act as descendents to his earlier novels by applying their core theme to a new generation of characters.
-I liken Palahniuk’s work to a fast, abrasive punk album which can be listened to as a whole or as individual songs.
-In comparison, Gaarder’s work is one massive post-rock concept album, where layers of texture build and crash around a central core.
-While you can listen to and enjoy an isolated section, the journey from the core is what matters most.
+On a small scale, Chuck Palahniuk novels have “choruses”, specific phrases which repeat at key moments.
+On a larger scale, Douglas Coupland’s later novels act as descendents to his earlier novels by applying their core theme to a new generation of characters.
+But Gaarder’s motifs are another order of magnitude above.
+For some reason, my go-to analogy is musical.
+Palahniuk’s work is like a fast, abrasive punk album which can be listened to as a whole, but which often works better as individual songs.
+In comparison, Gaarder’s work is like a post-rock concept album, where layers of texture build and crash around a central core.
+Although you could listen to and enjoy an isolated section, the pathway from the start to the end is what matters most.